rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

 code pathes that are never executed.
 So of most use for us is information about aborts and abort locations.

-Unforutnately, faults rooted in adressing errors typically show up only later, so the actual abort location is in an unrelated spot.
+Unfortunately, faults rooted in adressing errors typically show up only later, so the actual abort location is in an unrelated spot.
 To help track down the original spot, `libc later than 5.4.23 offers support <http://www.gnu.org/software/hello/manual/libc/Heap-Consistency-Checking.html>`_